britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 to too low RTT estimates, if not ignored.

-Further, the packet number can be used to filter out invalid samples that indicate a too large RTT estimates due to loss of the actual edge in a burst of lost packets.
+Further, the packet number can be used to filter out invalid samples that indicate a too high RTT estimates due to loss of the actual edge in a burst of lost packets.
 If the spin bit edge occurs after a long packet number gap, it should be rejected.

 Note that this measurement, as with passive RTT